-Active Research university – your tutors and academics are not only delivery the highest quality teaching but are also delving deep into their own research and finding endless hours in the day to explore the topics in their specialism, which range from verbatim theatre to foley sound work, to changing the policy of the arts in education, to award winning performance art creation and so much more.
+Active Research university – your tutors and academics are not only delivering the highest quality teaching but are also delving deep into their own research.
+They find endless hours in the day to explore the topics in their specialisms, which range from verbatim theatre to foley sound work, to changing the policy of the arts in education, to award winning performance art creation and so much more.

 Performance, Possession & Automation – a collaborative research project led by Nick Ridout and Orlagh Woods, in collaboration with Dhanveer Singh Brar – invites you to two online conversations.

 Possession & Modern Acting